sivaramambikasaran/sivaramambikasaran.github.io/blog/opinions.md

 <span style="color:lime">"“Any clod can have the facts, but having opinions is an art.” – Charles McCabe
 </span>

+- Those who are "sane" are those who are not brave enough to be insane.

 - Obedience is a vice not a virtue.

 - It is better to be an honest rogue than a slippery good, nice hypocrite.